stripoinc/stripo-plugins-helm-example/README.md

 ### Microservice Dependencies

-Several microservices rely on external services such as **PostgreSQL**, **CockroachDB**, and **Redis**.
+Several microservices rely on external services such as **PostgreSQL**, **TiDB**, and **Redis**.
 These dependencies can be deployed on any infrastructure.
 The connection between each microservice and its dependencies is defined within the properties in these Helm charts, ensuring smooth and customizable deployments.

 ### Logging and Monitoring